Tom Molineaux: Career in Europe

-Two days after the fight, Richmond took Molineaux to the Stock Exchange in London where the boxer received an ovation and was presented with 45 guineas.
+Two days after the fight, Richmond took Molineaux to the Stock Exchange in London, where the boxer received an ovation and was presented with 45 guineas.

-On 21 May 1811, Molineaux took on William Rimmer, a 22 year old fighter from Lancashire.
+On May 21, 1811, Molineaux took on William Rimmer, a 22-year-old fighter from Lancashire.
 The bout took place at Moulsey Hurst and Molineaux won after 21 rounds.

-A return fight with Tom Cribb took place on 28 September 1811 at Thistleton Gap in Rutland and was watched by 15,000 people.
+A return fight with Tom Cribb took place on September 28, 1811, at Thistleton Gap in Rutland and was watched by 15,000 people.
 Egan, who was present, said that both fighters "weighed less by more than a stone", which means Molineaux weighed at most 185 lb for this fight.
 As preparation for the bout, Cribb had undertaken extensive training under the guidance of Captain Barclay.
 Molineaux, though still hitting Cribb with great power, was out-fought; Cribb broke his jaw and finally knocked him out in the 11th round.
 After the fight Richmond and Molineaux parted.

-Molineaux fought 4 subsequent bouts, winning three and losing one.
-On 2 April 1813, Molineaux fought Jack Carter at Remington, Gloucestershire, the American winning after 25 rounds.
+Molineaux fought four subsequent bouts, winning three and losing one.
+On April 2 1813, Molineaux fought Jack Carter at Remington, Gloucestershire, the American winning after 25 rounds.
 After the fight, Molineaux went on tour, where he sparred in exhibition bouts.
 In 1813, he fought Abraham Denton at Derby, his opponent being described as a "country pugilist" with the stature of a giant.
 Molineaux won the contest.
-The tour took him to Scotland and on 27 May 1814, he took on a boxer named William Fuller at Bishopstorff, Paisley, Ayrshire.
-After 4 rounds of fighting the match was interrupted when the "sheriff of Renfrewshire, attended by constables, entered the ring, and put a stop to it".
-A rematch was staged at Auchineux, 12 miles from Glasgow on 31 May 1814.
+The tour took him to Scotland, and on May 27, 1814, he took on a boxer named William Fuller at Bishopstorff, Paisley, Ayrshire.
+After four rounds of fighting the match was interrupted when the "sheriff of Renfrewshire, attended by constables, entered the ring, and put a stop to it".
+A rematch was staged at Auchineux, 12 miles from Glasgow on May 31, 1814.
 2 rounds were fought there, lasting 68 minutes, Molineaux being awarded the contest.
-On 11 March 1815, Molineaux fought and lost to George Cooper at Corset Hill, Lanarkshire.
+On March 11, 1815, Molineaux fought and lost to George Cooper at Corset Hill, Lanarkshire.

 Molineaux also entered Cornish wrestling tournaments in England when touring in the early 1800s.

 Post-boxing life

 Molineaux's prizefighting career ended in 1815.
-However he continued to show his talents in sparring exhibitions.
-After his visit to Scotland, he toured Ireland where in 1817 he was reported to be in the northern part of the island.
+However, he continued to show his talents in sparring exhibitions.
+After visiting Scotland, he toured Ireland, where in 1817, he was reportedly in the northern part of the island.
 He suffered from tuberculosis.
 After a stint in a debtors' prison he became increasingly dependent on alcohol.

 He died penniless in the bandroom of the 77th Regiment in Galway, Ireland, on 4 August 1818.
 He was 34 years old.

 In 2018, Galway City Museum held an exhibition on the life of Molineaux to mark the 200th anniversary of his death.
 Also in 2018 a plaque was erected in Galway at the site of his death.

 In 2019, Katie Taylor unveiled a headstone over his previously unmarked grave in St James' graveyard in Galway.